tuva-health/streamlit/streamlit_apps/outlier_analysis/README.md

 ├── sql/                     # SQL queries to create required tables for the CSVs │   └── outlier_queries.sql
 ├── requirements.txt           # Python dependencies for this app
-└── .streamlit/                # Streamlit config and secrets
+└── .streamlit/                # Streamlit config and secrets if required
     └── config.toml
     └── secrets.toml (you create this)
 ```